Online Learning in MDPs with Partially Adversarial Transitions and Losses: History Dependent Regret

 and runs in time polynomial in $S^\Lambda,A^\Lambda, K, H$. \end{theorem}

 The bound scales exponentially only in the number of adversarial steps $\Lambda$, matching the intended separation between stochastic and adversarial dynamics.
-The dependence on $A^{\Lambda}$ is in general unavoidable since the lower bound in \Cref{thm:BB-lb} implies a lower bound of $\Omega(\sqrt{A^{\Lambda + 1} S K})$ for the case of $\Lambda$ adversarial steps.
-On the other hand, the dependence on $S^{\Lambda}$ might not be tight.
-In \Cref{sec:subpolicy} we show that when the $\Lambda$ adversarial steps are consecutive, the regret can be improved to remove the $S^{\Lambda}$ factor (replacing it by a polynomial dependence on $S$).
-Finally, when $\Lambda=0$ (stationary transitions), our bound recovers the state-of-the-art regret guarantees for adversarial (non-stochastic) losses with stationary dynamics.
+We note that the for $H=\Lambda-1$ (fully adversarial) the bound nearly matches the lower bound for history-dependent regret of \cite{wangminimax}, and when $\Lambda=0$ (stationary transitions), our bound recovers the state-of-the-art regret guarantees for adversarial (non-stochastic) losses with stationary dynamics.

 \begin{proofsketch} We decompose the regret following similar to \citet{jin2019learning}:

 Recall that $\hat \mu^k$ estimates $\mu^k$ and that $q_h^{p_k,\pi_k}(s,a) = \sum_{c\in\C_h}{\mu}_h^k(s,a,c)\varrho_k(c)$.
 Thus, \textsc{Error} is the deviation due to estimating $\hat \mu^k$ using the estimated stochastic transition steps; \textsc{Bias1} and \textsc{Bias2} are the bias of the loss estimator; \textsc{Reg} is the regret of the OMD update over the COM polytope.